unimib-datAI/mantistable-ui-docs/docs/plug-in/transformation.md

 - **`UPPERCASE`**

   The `uppercase` plugin has been added to have a simple example on how plugins work in MantisTable UI.
-This plugin works with `STRING` only columns by converting each cell to uppercase.
+This plugin works with `STRING` only columns and converts each cell's text to uppercase text.

 - **`REVERSE_GEOCODING`**